Protesters take to the streets of Inverness to make a stand against controversial bill

 “Make no mistake, this bill violates your right to protest, it seriously inhibits of not removing altogether, your right to resist by taking to the streets, and using non-violent protest to hold the government to account.”

-The protest in the Highlands is part of a nationwide day of protest across the UK.
+The protest in the Highlands was part of a nationwide day of protest across the UK.

 The controversial bill has met strong opposition and over 600,000 people have signed a petition for the bill to be scrapped.